You are going to open MOWI Global page

 1. We listen to our stakeholders

-How we engage with stakeholders
+How we interact and engage with stakeholders

 Consumers and customers